docker-mailserver/docker-mailserver/docs/content/config/user-management.md

 ### Send-Only Aliases

 Sometimes, it may be useful to allow certain accounts to send as other accounts, even when [the `SPOOF_PROTECTION` environment variable is enabled][spoof-protection].
-This may be used to allow services to send accounts as other addresses without needing to disable spoof protection entirely, and without affecting incoming mail (which traditional [aliases](#aliases) would do).
+This may be used to allow services to send accounts as other addresses/users without needing to disable spoof protection entirely, and without affecting incoming mail (which traditional [aliases](#aliases) would do).

 To configure these aliases, add them to `docker-data/dms/config/postfix-regexp-send-only.cf` in the same format as [the other regexp aliases](#configuring-regexp-aliases).
 For example: